Histogram visualization

 1. Define variables called Status and Emoji in your dashboard.

-2. Set Title to Current $Emoji status is $Status.
+2. Set the title to Current $Emoji status is $Status.

 3. Set Status to Good.